vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ```

 ---
-### Re-registering 2.6.0 GA CSE UI plugin with VCD doesn't work properly
-If the beta version of CSE UI plugin is already registered with VCD, trying to
-upgrade it via CSE cli or VCD UI will fail.
-Right now, the only way to update
-the UI plugin is to de-register/delete it and then re-install using the new
-zip file.
-Additionally, the provider will need to re-publish the plugin to all
-the tenants that were previously given access to the CSE UI plugin.

----
-### CSE landing page on VCD UI perpetually shows a spinning wheel
-If CSE server is inaccessible/down, on VCD UI's CSE landing page, user only
-sees the loading spinner instead of an error message.
-Workaround: Make sure CSE
-server is up and running.

----
-### Cluster operations fail silently on UI
-On clicking `confirm` in cluster creation/deletion wizards/confirmation message
-boxes, user does not immediately get to know if the plugin successfully sent
-the request, or if CSE Server successfully received the same.
-Form validation
-and HTTP error display has not been implemented in CSE UI plugin yet.

----
 ### Never ending CSE tasks in VCD UI / Failed CSE tasks without proper error message
 If CSE server encounters any error during cluster/node creation, users may see
 CSE tasks in VCD never reach to completion, or the tasks may show up as failed